Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Face-to-face interaction network

-This $\mathcal{L}$ is the value obtained for a particular partition of the network, and to find the best partition, it is necessary to minimize $\mathcal{L}$ across all possible partitions.
-Louvain's algorithm is often used for this minimization.
-Specifically, each node is started as a separate community, and the neighboring nodes are combined into one community.
-If the integration of adjacent nodes into a single community reduces $\mathcal{L}$, then the integration is adopted.
-After each integration, we update the value of $\mathcal{L}$ using equation (\ref{mapequation}).
-This is repeated systematically for all nodes.
-The resulting community structure is further integrated into a new community to complete a path.
-Then, the algorithm is repeated for this new network with aggregated nodes.
+$L_\mathrm{map}$ was the value obtained for a particular network partition.
+The best partition was determined by minimizing $L_\mathrm{map}$ across all possible partitions.
+Each node started as a separate community, and adjacent nodes were combined into a single node in random sequential order.
+If the integration of adjacent nodes into a single community reduced $L_\mathrm{map}$, then integration was adopted.
+After each integration, the value of $L_\mathrm{map}$ was updated using eq. (\ref{mapequation}).
+This was systematically repeated for all nodes.
+The resulting community structure was integrated into a new community to complete the path.
+We then repeated the algorithm for the new network with aggregated nodes.